NoemPHP/state-machine/docs/README.md

 * **Hierarchical states** - If the active state has ascending "super-states", all of them are implicitly active as well.
 * **Parallel states** - All children of an active parallel state are simultaneously active.
-* **Guards** - Enable a given transition only when the specified event name matches or a given callback returns `true`.
+* **Guards** - Enable a given transition only when the specified event type matches and/or a given callback returns `true`.
 * **Actions** - Dispatch actions to the machine to achieve stateful behaviour.
 Only the action handlers corresponding to the active state will get called.
 * **Entry & Exit events** - Attach arbitrary subscribers to state changes.